TabViewer/gtabview/README.rst

     view('postgresql://user:pass@host.domain:port/db_name::table')

+`gtabview` is designed to integrate correctly with matplotlib.
 If you're using `gtabview` with matplotlib either directly or indirectly (for example, using the Pandas visualization API or Seaborn), be sure to include matplotlib *first* to correctly initialize `gtabview`.

 `gtabview` will also use matplotlib's ``interactive`` setting to determine the default behavior of the data window: when interactive, calls to ``view()`` will